fgvillarreal/IntlBCEMkts/README.md

 3) "ier_mainfile.do" - do-file for the computation of business cycles statistics for individual countries and group averages

-4) "ier_maketablesgraphs.do" - do-file for creating tables and graphs
+4) "ier_maketablesgraphs.do" - do-file for creating tables and graphs; saves tables with results to "data_results_hp.xlsx"

+5) "data_results_hp.xlsx" - Excel file with results

+6) "create_cross_"
 ----------------------------------------------------------------------------------------------------------------------------------